• Skip to main content

 Greetings from the Executive Director

-July 10, 2022 By Selina
+July 10, 2022 by Selina

 Just this week we are wrapping up the water and latrine project in the community of Bilampi, Bocana de Paiwas which started in 2021.
 This is the most spread out community water project in our history and the families worked so hard to get water to every home, in total hand-digging 22 kilometers of trench to lay the water distribution lines to reach every home, plus 2 churches and 3 schools.
 We hope to return to this community in late 2022 to build new schools for the children, replacing the dilapidated wooden huts in which they currently study, one of which is dangerously close to collapsing.
 I fear for the safety of the children but the only option is to study outdoors..